Victor Nurenberg

-Victor "Vic" Nurenberg (22 November 1930 – 22 April 2010) was a Luxembourg professional footballer.
+Victor Nurenberg (22 November 1930 – 22 April 2010) was a Luxembourgish professional footballer.
 Nurenberg played in France for 13 seasons, representing four clubs.
 He also represented the Luxembourg national football team.

 Club career

 Born in Niederkorn, Nurenberg started his career at local team Progrès Niedercorn aged 16 while he was working at a local factory and moved abroad to play for 13 years in France with OGC Nice, FC Sochaux, Olympique Lyonnais and SC Bastia.

 With Nice he won the French league title three times and the domestic cup twice.
 He scored in both cup final wins.
 His moment of fame came in February 1960 when he scored a hat-trick for Nice in the UEFA Champions Cup quarter finals against Real Madrid, who would later lift the cup for a 5th successive time.

 He returned to Luxembourg in 1964 to become player/coach at Spora Luxembourg and won the domestic cup with them twice.